Visit the Park Archives and Records Center website >>

 Although you don't have to be a formal researcher to explore the archives, visitors are asked to fill out a Researcher Registration Form, which confirms that you agree to all regulations for using the archives and special collections.
 Also note that materials cannot leave the premises, but you can request for some materials to be photocopied or scanned by PARC staff.

 The Park Archives and Records Center has regular walk-in research hours for the public on Mondays from 1 to 4 pm and Thursdays from 10 am to 1 pm, except on federal holidays.
-Individual appointments are also available by calling (415) 561-2808.
-Hours may change, so it is highly recommended that you call before visiting.
-Parking is available on site, and the building is just a short walk away from
+To visit the Park Archives and Records Center, make an individual appointment by calling (415) 561-2808.
+Parking is available on site, and the building is just a short walk away from Crissy Field.